 Mississippi Authorizes “Sale” of Black Orphans to White "Masters or Mistresses"

-Though not required to pay a wage to the children they "hired," the law did require white "employers" to pay a fee to the county for the apprentice arrangement.
+Though the law did not require white "employers" to pay the children they "hired" a wage, the law did require them to pay the county a fee for the apprentice arrangement.
 The law claimed to require white “masters” to provide their apprentices with education, medical care, food, and clothing, but it also re-instituted many of the more notorious features of slavery.
 The children's former enslavers were given first opportunity to hire those formerly enslaved by them, for example.
 In addition, the law authorized white "masters" to “re-capture” any apprentice who left their employment without consent, and threatened children with criminal punishment for refusing to return to work.